DessimozLab/OMArk/README.md

 ##Example

 You can run OMArk on an example files stored on the example\_data folder.
-Remember to download a OMAmer databse as indicated in the installation section.
+Remember to download an OMAmer databqse as indicated in the installation section.

 First: you can run OMAmer on the proteome FASTA.
 (For more documentation about installing OMAmer: see its [Github](https://raw.githubusercontent.com/DessimozLab/omamer)
 This step should take less than 15 minutes.

 	omamer search --db  LUCA.h5 --query example_data/UP000005640_9606.fasta  --score sensitive --out example_data/UP000005640_9606.omamer

-Then, use OMArk (Should take less than 10 minutes):
+Then, use OMArk (Should take less than 10 minutes) after creating an empty output folder:

+	mkdir example_data/omark_output

 	python omark/omark.py -f example_data/UP000005640_9606.omamer -d LUCA.h5 -o example_data/omark_output

 You can now explore OMArk results in the omark\_output folder